 Seeing the success of these Montessori students in the world of computers, one has to wonder what Maria Montessori, who was a scientist, herself, would have thought about the use of computers in early childhood education.
 First off, although she might have been impressed with how the internet is able to deliver content to a child any time he looks for it, she’d probably have issues with the fact that he’s sitting in front of the glass of a computer monitor or an iPad touch screen filled with abstract symbols and bright simulations, rather than actively engaged with physical objects in a real, meaningful, experiential discovery.

 Montessori believed that during the first six years of life, a child benefits by physically engaging with objects so she can create classifications to house the impressions these activities give her.
 Therefore, might Maria Montessori not warn that delving into cyberspace and its virtual objects at a young age will rob her of manipulating the real thing and can result in a blurring of what is real and what is not.

 Neurological research into how the child’s brain develops has validated Montessori’s insistence on the importance of sensory and motor experiences during the early years.
 Studies have found that specific neural developments take place at different ages, and those that emerge between the ages of four and six benefit from appropriate motor and sensory activities.
 In other words, physical engagement feeds the specific neural areas while substituting virtual experiences deprives them of this food, and prevents them from absorbing how the natural world works.

-We certainly believe this at Brookfield School, and our alumni who've passed through our doors in our more than twenty-five years of nurturing education bear this out.
-If you want the Montessori experience for your child, contact us to find out about our Montessori preschool, elementary school, and our new expansion into middle school.
+We certainly believe this at Brookfield School, and our alumni who’ve passed through our doors in our decades of nurturing education bear this out.
+If you want the Montessori experience for your child, schedule a tour to find out about our toddler program, Montessori preschool, kindergarten.